u-adrian/PraktikumNN/README.md

 - __criterion__: Defines the loss function.
 (Currently only "BCELoss" is implemented)

-- __real_img_fake_label__: Defines if the training function will additionally train the discriminator with real images but fake labels.
+- __real_img_fake_label__: Defines whether the training function will additionally train the discriminator with real images but fake labels.
   - Possible Values:
     - False (Default)
     - True

+- __pretraining__: Defines whether training function will use a pretrained generator or not.
+Path to pretrained model needs to be specified in __model_path__

-- __pseudo_augment__: Specifies if the algorithm uses data augmentation.
+- __augmentation__: Specifies if the algorithm uses data augmentation.
        Right now only the random horizontal flip is used to augment the dataset.
   - Possible Values:
     - False (Default)